oracle/graal/sulong/docs/contributor/BUILDING.md

 The resulting GraalVM can be found in `graal/sdk/latest_graalvm_home`.
 That symlink will always point to the latest built GraalVM.

-Note that a GraalVM built like that only contains the bare minimum, that is, it does not contain a compiler or a debugger.
+Note that a GraalVM built like this will only contain the bare minimum, that is, it does not contain a compiler or a debugger.
 To add additional components, use the `--dynamicimport` flag for mx.
 For example, to include tools (e.g. the debugger) and the compiler: